ppotturi/adp-documentation/docs/Developer-Reference/Infrastructure/ASO Helm Library Chart.md

       serviceAccountName: ffc-demo
 ```

 ### Storage Account
 * Template file: `_storage-account.yaml`
 * Template name: `adp-aso-helm-library.storage-account.yaml`

+> **Version 2.0.0 and above**
+>
+> Starting from version 2.0.1, the Storage Account has been enhanced with role assignments.
+These data role assignments are now scoped at the storage account level, introducing two new data roles: DataWriter and DataReader.
+>
+> The DataWriter role grants applications the ability to both read and write data in the blob container, tables, and files.
+Conversely, the DataReader role provides applications with read-only access to data in the blob container, tables, and files.

 An ASO `StorageAccount` object to create a Microsoft.Storage/storageAccounts resource and optionally sub resources Blob Containers and Tables.